White-Oak/qml-rust/README.md

 # Status
 Done:
-* Basic initialization and execution
+* Basic initialization and execution.
-* Providing properties for QML files
+* Providing properties to QML files.
-* QAbstractListModels - to provide changable models for QML items (early draft, still lacks proper mutability)
+* QAbstractListModels - to provide changable models for QML items (early draft, still lacks proper mutability).
+* QObjects: slots, signals (no properties for a whiel).
+Emitting signals and receiving slots works.

 To be done:
-* QObjects: slots, signals, properties
 * QML singletons
 * etc